Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Slider/README.md

 ## Overview

-The SingleSlider component extends the functionality of the Ant Design Slider component by providing additional customization and support for stricter type safety.
+The `SingleSlider` component extends the functionality of the Ant Design Slider component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Slider component.

 ## Props